 Web hosts aren't necessarily good email server admins

 The web is a complex place with an array of specialties.
 Specialization is generally a good thing.
 You want your web host to be focused on keeping your server running and updated.
 You don't want them to just go through the motions of the email hosting aspect, which is it's own specialty with its own array of complexities.
 Is there some overlap?
-Yes.
+Yes, absolutely.
 But it's a rare unicorn that can do both really well.

 Splitting up your email and your website onto different servers means each host can focus on what they do best.